+The opening of the Zeitz MOCAA in Cape Town has the House and Leisure team brimming with excitement.
+It's a truly momentous occasion: not only is this a dazzling architectural feat, led by international legend Thomas Heatherwick, but it's also the first museum dedicated to celebrating African contemporary art in Africa.
 Through a series of in-depth coverage we've been exploring what the Zeitz MOCAA means for the local art industry – from a deep dive into the history and development of the museum to a look at Zimbabwean artist Kudzanai Chiurai's mid-career retrospective and more.
 Now, for a more personal take, the House and Leisure team has selected our must-sees from the spectacular array of art on show.

 Tiaan Nagel: EditorKudzanai Chiurai are my must-sees at the opening of the Zeitz MOCAA.
 The exhibition will feature controversial pieces from his early career, including some from the We Live in Silence series, as well as a multimedia installation called Conflict Resolution that originally showed in 2012.

 Robyn Alexander: Deputy EditorLiza Lou and her team of Zulu artisans.
 This subtly beautiful piece takes up two full walls in the gallery in which it's exhibited and is a fascinating and moving work that can be seen as a reflection on craft, women's work and the creative process itself.

 Rosalynd Watson: Managing EditorMouna Karray's photographic works.
 To create them, the artist goes to violent conflict zones, encases herself in a white fabric 'sack', then photographs herself in the landscape.
 The works exude a powerful sense of vulnerability and a strange beauty that makes them hugely compelling and very moving.

 Chrizanda Botha: Decor EditorMohau Modisakeng's work is deeply expressive and emotional yet absolutely beautiful.
 The striking, large-scale photographic prints are most definitely a must-see – they have been exhibited around the world from Boston to London and Dakar.
 I am looking forward to seeing the work hanging in its new local home, the Zeitz MOCAA.